rodrigoestevao/configuration-files/linux/.oh-my-zsh/custom/plugins/docker-local/README.md

 # Docker (Local) plugin

-This plugin adds some aliases for useful Docker commands.
+This plugin adds some useful aliases and functions for [Docker](https://www.docker.com/) commands.

 To use it, add `docker-local` to the plugins array in your zshrc file: